 Everything changes with your arrival

-Angel Olaran is Abba Melaku and he is the ‘guardian angel of the orphans of Wukro’, since since his arrival his daily struggle has been that “these orphaned children who have been in our hands have basic rights until they are old and can fend for themselves.
-We try to have the most basic covered such as food, health, education, clothing, roof… They are orphans because their parents have died of AIDS or have died in wars”.
+Angel Olaran is Abba Melaku and he is the guardian angel of Wukro’s orphans, given that upon arrival his daily struggle has been that “these orphaned children, who have put themselves in our hands, have their basic rights until they are older and can fend for themselves.
+We try to have the most basic things covered such as food, health, education, clothing, a roof above their heads, … They are orphans because their parents have died of AIDS or died in wars.”

-He recalls that “we began to meet families who took care of children whose parents had died.
+Angel recalls: “We began to meet families who took care of children whose parents had died.
 They could look after them and take care of them if they were sick, but economically they had no money to support them.
-That’s how they started coming to us.
-Some have their grandmothers or aunts, but others have no one and live alone.
-Normally, 14-year-old boys are the oldest in the family, but they have the support of the neighborhood”.
-If they continued in their usual homes with the help of their neighbours, they would be more integrated into society.
-For this reason, they decided not to admit them to an orphanage.
-Thus, the idea of creating a revolutionary system of guardianship and protection of children arose.
+That’s why started coming to us.
+Some still have their grandparents or aunts, but others have no one and live alone.
+Normally, 14-year-old boys are the oldest in the family, but they have the support of the neighbourhood”.
+If they continued in their usual homes with the help of their neighbours, they would be more integrated in society.
+These are the reasons why they decided not to admit them in an orphanage.
+Thus, the idea of creating a revolutionary system of guardianship and child protection arose.

-Every evening, after dinner and after dark, Angel comes out with a lantern to visit some of the families of “his” orphans.
-It happens day in, day out, too.
+Every evening, after dinner and when it’s already dark, Angel goes out with his flashlight to visit some of the families of “his” orphans.
+This happens day after day.